 Locate your classroom at Stampede Park for a week, as part of the Campus Calgary Open Minds program.
 Work with our in-house teacher to customize your week’s experience to deeply explore a line of inquiry that is of interest to you and your students.
 Leverage all of Stampede’s extensive resources, facilities, industry connections and various year-round operations to explore a variety of topics.

-Suitable for Grade 5 students
+Suitable for Grade 4, 5 and students

 Journey to another time and place at the Calgary Stampede Foundation’s OH Ranch in the foothills near Longview, Alberta.
 Your day-trip to OH Ranch explores lessons in history, heritage, ecosystem management, geography, herd management and more.
 The OH Ranch is one of Alberta’s most historic properties and an authentic working cattle ranch that showcases best industry practices.

-Suitable for Grade 7 students
+Suitable for Grade 7 to 9 students

 Challenge your students to the ultimate survivor contest - to sustainably feed a global population of nine billion people by the year 2050.
 Hosted within the new Agrium Western Event Centre on Stampede Park, Journey 2050 is an inquiry-based learning program that will inspire students to provide real solutions to feed our ever-expanding population.
 With the help of iPads, videos, displays, and games, students make decisions and adjust them based on their impact on society, the environment, and the economy on a local and global scale.

 FARM SAFETY DAY